Rafael7Smith/Maze-Runner/README.md

 # Maze-Runner
-Objective C.  Given a 'maze'  in the form of a 2D array, the program uses recursive to find the exit
+C.  Given a 'maze'  in the form of a 2D array, the program uses recursive to find the exit